ltrc/Kashmiri-Parsing-Pipeline/README.md

 A toolkit for Kashmiri which includes a portion of Kashmiri Dependency treebank and a dependency parsing pipeline with a POS-tagger, a Chunker and an Intra-chunk Dependency Parser.

-vim ~/.bashrc

-export kashPar=/path/to/KashmiriParsingFolder

-source ~/.bashrc
+Set the environment variable kashPar to Kashmiri Parsing folder in ~/.bashrc as export kashPar="PATH OF Kashmiri Parsing Folder"

 USAGE:: bash dependencyParser.sh (FILE) | (FOLDER FOLDER)